minio/docs/source/minio-cli/minio-mc-admin/mc-admin-bucket-quota.rst

 .. mc-cmd:: fifo
    :option:

-   Sets a limit to the bucket storage size after which MinIO removes the oldest objects in the bucket until the bucket size drops below the specified limit.
+   Sets a maximum limit to the bucket storage size.
+The MinIO server removes the oldest objects in the bucket to make space for newer objects such that the bucket size remains below the specified limit.

    For example, a ``fifo`` limit of ``10GB`` would result in removal of the oldest objects in the bucket once it reaches ``10GB`` in size.